 mysql> SELECT * FROM tutorials_tbl -> INTO OUTFILE '/tmp/tutorials.txt';

-You can change the output format using options to indicate how to quote and delimit columns and records.
-To export the tutorial_tbl table in CSV format with CRLF-terminated lines, use this statement:
+You can change the output format using various options to indicate how to quote and delimit columns and records.
+To export the tutorial_tbl table in a CSV format with CRLF-terminated lines, use the following code.

 mysql> SELECT * FROM passwd INTO OUTFILE '/tmp/tutorials.txt' -> FIELDS TERMINATED BY ',' ENCLOSED BY '"' -> LINES TERMINATED BY '\r\n';

 The SELECT ...
 INTO OUTFILE has the following properties −